 Why a Book Builds Authority

-Publishing a book is more than just a marketing strategy; it’s a powerful declaration of your expertise.
-Chandler likens it to “planting your flag” and showing the world what you stand for.
+Publishing a book is more than a marketing strategy; it’s a declaration of expertise.
+Chandler describes it as “planting your flag” and showing the world what you stand for.

 “Writing a book forces you to clarify what you believe, and it becomes a way to impact a huge amount of people,” Chandler explains.